Skip to main content

 • Negotiate package deals when using multiple services from one vendor

-• Don't cut the contingency fund — it's the line item that saves every other line item
+• Do not cut the contingency fund -- it is the line item that saves every other line item

 Step 3: Choose the Right Venue